 Share:

 When attempting to sell your home, there are several key factors that can prevent it from being snapped up by potential buyers.
 These include location, pricing, and the condition of the home inside and out.
 Understanding these elements is crucial when it comes to figuring out why a house doesn't sale in the greater Raleigh-Durham, NC housing market.
-That's why our West & Woodall Real Estate agents are here to shed light on the most common reasons why your house may linger on the market and what you can do about them.
+That's why our West & Woodall Real Estate agents are here to shed light on the most common reasons why your house may linger on the market with lots of showings but no offers, and what you can do about them.

 Price is Too High